Effectiveness and transparency in climate action

 Well over half of all voluntary emission reductions worldwide are validated and verified according to the Verified Carbon Standard (VCS).
-The standard contains clear specifications for determining the CO2 emission reductions for the various project types, such as reforestation, wind power or cooking stoves.
+The standard contains clear specifications for determining the CO2 emission reductions for the various project types, such as reforestation, wind power, or cooking stoves.
 This standard was initiated by the standard setter Verra.
-Projects must also be audited by independent third party auditors, be transparent and conservatively calculated.
-The certificates generated from these projects are called Verified Carbon Units (VCU).
+Projects must also be audited by independent third party auditors, be transparent, and conservatively calculated.
+The verified emission reductions generated from these projects are called Verified Carbon Units (VCU).

-Forest protection (REDD+), afforestation and reforestation as well as projects for nenewable energies
+Forest protection (REDD+), afforestation, reforestation as well as projects for renewable energies

 Clean Development Mechanism (CDM)

 The Clean Development Mechanism (CDM) was initiated by the UNFCCC in 2004.
 The CDM is the first global system for environmental investments and credits.
-Under the CDM, carbon offset projects in developing countries can issue Certified Emission Reductions (CERs).
+Under the CDM, climate projects in developing countries can issue Certified Emission Reductions (CERs).

 Until the Paris Agreement came into force, CERs could be used by developed countries to meet part of their emission reduction targets under the Kyoto Protocol.
 Companies and individuals can still use CERs to meet voluntary carbon neutrality targets.